 Try to avoid anything that will detract attention from your face, including busy patterns, logos, words, etc.

 People with lighter skin tones should avoid light colors like pale yellow.
 Similarly, people with darker skin tones should avoid dark colors such as navy, dark brown, or black.
-Portraits look best when there’s significant contrast between skin and clothing.
+Portraits look best when there’s contrast between skin and clothing.
 Avoid bright white and neon.

 TEST IT OUT

 Try on your clothes a week beforehand, and then again the night before to make sure you feel good in them!
+If you just can’t decide, bring multiple options and I can help make the final calls.

 CLEAN IT UP